 As a result of weakening shogunal leadership, local shugodai (守護代, deputy military governors) and kokujin (国人, local military proprietors) established military and political control over provinces that had previously been ruled by the great shugo (守護, military governor) houses.
 The imperial court, the Ashikaga shōgun, the shugo based in Kyōto, and temples found themselves powerless against this new group of local rulers, called Sengoku daimyō.
 These regional warlords waged constant war to defend or enlarge their domains.
 Only in the 1560s did Oda Nobunaga succeed in defeating his competitors and emerged as a potential national unifier of Japan.

-Despite political instability the Sengoku period saw remarkable economic growth: the Sengoku daimyō worked to enrich their domains, build up their armies and implemented flood control and land reclamation projects; agriculture expanded, and rice harvests increased substantially, as did the production of raw materials for handicraft industries.
-The mining industry witnessed a veritable boom, with many new mines opened for the production of gold, silver, copper, and iron, furthering in turn the development of smiths and foundries.
+Despite political instability, the Sengoku period saw remarkable economic growth: the Sengoku daimyō worked to enrich their domains, build up their armies and implemented flood control and land reclamation projects; agriculture expanded, and rice harvests increased substantially, as did the production of raw materials for handicraft industries.
+The mining industry witnessed a veritable boom, with many new mines opened for the production of gold, silver, copper, and iron, furthering, in turn, the development of smiths and foundries.
 The cotton industry also had its beginnings in this period.
-Before that time all cotton yam and cloth had been imported, but cultivation of cotton started in Mikawa Province (a part of modern-day Aichi Prefecture) around this time, leading to the production of domestic yam and cloth, with cotton cloth becoming the principal fabric of the premodern period.
+Before that time all cotton yam and cloth had been imported, but the cultivation of cotton started in Mikawa Province (a part of modern-day Aichi Prefecture) around this time, leading to the production of domestic yam and cloth, with cotton cloth becoming the principal fabric of the premodern period.
 Along with industrial development, commerce also expanded, too: numerous stores were established in towns and along heavily travelled roads, boat transportation flourished, and the daimyō were able to trade with distant provinces.

 Another paradoxical development during the century of civil war was the nationwide diffusion of culture, formerly the prerogative of the nobility and clergy in Kyōto and Nara.
-A major role in this process was played by Zen priests and rengashi (連歌師, linked-verse poets) who were invited to the provinces by the Sengoku daimyō.
+A significant role in this process was played by Zen priests and rengashi (連歌師, linked-verse poets) who were invited to the provinces by the Sengoku daimyō.
 The Zen priests taught Confucianism, classical Chinese poetry (漢詩 kanshi), and ink painting and were also influential in the publication of various books.
 The rengashi taught renga and haikai (俳諧 or 誹諧, humorous or vulgar renga poetry) and the Japanese classics.
 Under the patronage of the wealthy merchants of Sakai and Kyōto, who were themselves outstanding practitioners, the traditional arts, the tea ceremony, no, and various types of music flourished.
-Books aimed at the general public, like otogi-zoshi (お伽草子, collections of moralistic stories) and the kanginshu (感吟, a collection of popular songs), were published.
+Books aimed at the general public, like Otogi-zoshi (お伽草子, collections of moralistic stories) and the kanginshu (感吟, a collection of popular songs), were published.
 The setsūyoshū (節用集), a dictionary for everyday use compiled by Zen priests, was also published.
 Christianity was introduced to Japan by Francis Xavier in 1549.
 He and his fellow missionaries also brought with them European, or namban (南蛮, “southern barbarian”), culture.

 - Sengoku Biographical Dictionary (Samurai Archives)